thaxanx/doyolab/readme.txt

-Welcome to FIJIOKA FACTORY! :)
+Welcome to FIJIOKA WORKS! :)